IainBMacmillan/jaccuse_5LOC/README.md

-# Refactoring "JAccuse game" with "5 Lines of Code" by Christen Clausen
+# Refactoring "JAccuse game" with "5 Lines of Code"
 I chose this game to exercise the 5 Lines of Code (5LOC) rather than the book's use of Typescript, as I wanted to use Python as the platform language as this is my lnaguage of choice to learn programming.
 I have found wwhile attempting the refactoring that there are problems using this game due to the __tight coupling__ of the data between the different stages of execution.

 # Problems encountered